 I was introduced to the natural birth world in my mid-20's when I was dating a guy whose friends all had home births.
 He thought it was the coolest thing ever and I had never thought about it AT ALL.
 That sent me searching.
 I went to a bookstore and found some basics: The Birth Partner by Penny Simkin, A Good Birth, A Safe Birth by Diana Korte & Roberta Scaer, Spiritual Midwifery by Ina May Gaskin.

 The more I learned, the more I listened to friends' birth stories and realized there needed to be education to make a change.
 I was sure they could have better birth experiences if they simply knew what their options were.
 Initially, I loaned out my books and directed them to natural birth stories online.
 Even this small effort paid off in positive changes for these women in their next births.
 I asked myself, "If I can help this much with only sharing a few books and birth stories, what could I accomplish if I was teaching a class?"

 After sorting through all of my options, including midwifery, I concluded that education was my passion above all else.
 I became a certified childbirth educator first of all, then a birth doula and a certified perinatal fitness educator as well.
 In practice, though, I enjoy birth doula work the most.
 It allows me the opportunity to provide a more personalized education experience along with helping my clients apply that information in context during their pregnancy and birth.

-Founder and Admin of Clarksville Birth Community (a network for moms) and Clarksville Birth Professionals (a network for birth doulas) groups on Facebook
+Founder and Admin of Clarksville Birth Community (a network for moms) and Clarksville Birth Professionals (a network for birth workers) groups on Facebook (2012-2017)

 Peanut Ball Ambassador